ramblerswebs/ramblers-library/documentation.md

 ## Purpose

-The new Group Walks facility in the Ramblers web site can provide a feed of a groups(s) walks in a format called JSON.
+The new Group Walks facility in the Ramblers web site can provide a feed of a group(s) walks in a format called JSON.

 This document describes one way of processing this data specifically within a Joomla 3 web site.
 This allows you to display walks as part of your web site and in your own formats rather than provided by Central Office.